conradakunga/Blog/_posts/2025-06-23-interpolating-c-raw-string-literals.md

     I'll tell you how I became the prince of a town called "Bel-Air"
 ```

-Raw string literals also support interpolation.
+Raw string literals also support [string interpolation](https://learn.microsoft.com/en-us/dotnet/csharp/tutorials/string-interpolation).

-Do you can do this:
+This means that you can do this:

 ```c#
 var town = "Bel-Air";